StefanZander/lecture_notes/kg/lecture/marp/knowledge.md

 ---
-## Knowledge as justified true belief (JTB)
+## Knowledge as Justified true belief (JTB)

 ::::: columns
 :::: single
-- The JTB account of knowledge is the claim that knowledge can be conceptually analyzed as justified true belief, which is to say that the meaning of sentences such as "Smith knows that it rained today" can be given with the following set of conditions, which are necessary and sufficient for knowledge to obtain:
+- The JTB account of knowledge is the claim that knowledge can be conceptually analyzed as _justified true belief_, which is to say that the meaning of sentences such as "Smith knows that it rained today" can be given with the following set of conditions, which are *necessary* and *sufficient* for knowledge to obtain:

 - An agent $S$ knows that a proposition $P$ is true if and only if:
   1. $P$ is true, and